 2. Customers read reviews

 Did you know that when a potential customer searches for your company name online and they see negative reviews in the results, they are more likely to click and read the negative reviews first, before visiting your official website?
 Customers read reviews—especially bad ones.
 And they tend to believe them.
-If you have negative reviews showing up on the first page of a Google search for your company name, it’s already hurting your business.
+If you have negative reviews showing up on the first page of a Google search for your company name, may help your business, being one reason why you should consider promoting your roofing business on google.
 So now is the time to look into effective reputation management strategies and push those negative reviews down.

 3. Customers purchase on trust